98Glopes/my_collection/README.md

 ## Delete a register

-To delete a register is necessary a HTTP DELETE request to the endpoint http://mycollectionapi.herokuapp.com/comic_books/<int:id> with the Id of the object we want delete.
+To delete a register is necessary a HTTP DELETE request to the endpoint http://mycollectionapi.herokuapp.com/comic_books/[int:id]with the Id of the object we want delete.
 In that case, no JSON body is needed.
 In the susscesfuly case, the API will return a JSON with the deleted object:
 ``` javascript
 {
   "autor": "Frank Miller & Klauss Janson",